-We are all going through this process, both companies, employees and individuals in general.
+We are all going through this process, both companies, employees, and individuals in general.
 The uncertainty around when lockdown measures are going to be softened for good; if they would be put back in place in the foreseeable future; and the yet-to-be-seen impact in the economy; are key aspects that companies need to be considering while deciding what's the best way to keep their operations running as smooth as possible.

-The construction industry is considered as an essential one.
+The construction industry is considered an essential one.
 However, this doesn't mean that business owners in the heavy civil and commercial arena are not feeling the impact of money circulating slowly and the tax base shrinking.

 As construction company leaders are keeping a focus on the financials, they still need to make sound decisions about what makes a company sound and moving forward: its people.